henaragmbh/henaraapis/documentation/customer_api/README.md

 The gRPC-API uses server authentication SSL/TLS transport encryption using a private key and certificate.

-In case you access the test system at localhost, keys and a self signed certificate can be generated like this:
+In case you access the test system at *localhost*, keys and a self signed certificate can be generated like this:

 ```bash
 # generate key and certificate